helle253/athens-foundation/donate.md

 order: 2
 ---

-Tax deductible contributions can be maile dto:
+Tax deductible contributions can be mailed to:

 Progress Athens Foundation, Inc.
 {{site.street_address}}